klemen1999/MultiCamTracking/README.md

-# Multi camera calibration
+# Multi camera tracking
-This example demonstrates multiple Luxonis OAK cameras tracking objects and showing their position in bird's-eye view.
+This example demonstrates calibration and tracking with multiple Luxonis OAK cameras.
+Position of each object in then shown in bird's-eye view.

 ![](img/demo.gif)
 ## Controls